Coronation Money Market comment - Sep 19

-The fund generated a return of 1.9% for the quarter and 7.7% over a rolling 12-month period, which is ahead of the Alexander Forbes 3-month Short Term Fixed Interest benchmark return of 6.9%.
+The fund generated a return (net of management fees) of 1.9% for the quarter and 7.8% over a rolling 12-month period, which is ahead of the 3-month Short-Term Fixed Interest (SteFI) benchmark return of 7.0%.

-The last quarter has seen spreads on Negotiable Certificates of Deposit (NCDs) remain largely constant.
-One-year fixed-rate NCDs are being offered at 8.175%, which is attracitve given the return profile of the fund (providing the duration restriction of the mandate is not breached).
-The contraction in NCD credit spreads, which we witnessed over 2018, will continue to be positive for the fund although the benefit is only received when an NCD is sold back to the issuing bank.
-As such, there is no immediate yield uplift, but the benefit should materilise over time as the fund routinely creates liquidity by trading in these instruments.
-Going forward, we continue to see the risks to NCD spreads as being broadly balanced, with the fund being well-placed to handle adverse market moves.
+Over the last quarter, the 3-month Johannesburg Interbank Average Rate (Jibar) Index decreased by 25bps, from 7.03% to 6.78%.
+This is reflective of the decrease in repo rate and further interest rate cut expectations priced in by the market.
+The contraction in negotiable certificates of deposit (NCD) credit spreads will continue to be positive for the fund, although the benefit is only received when an NCD is sold back to the issuing bank.
+As such, there is no immediate yield uplift, but the benefit should materialise over time as the fund routinely creates liquidity by trading in these instruments.
+Going forward, we continue to see the risks to NCD spreads as being broadly balanced, with the fund well placed to handle adverse market moves.

 To outperform fixed deposits and call accounts, while ensuring capital preservation, stability and liquidity.